 There are some cases when it’s permissible to skip the call to your primary doctor in France:

-- for emergency medical care either at home or while travelling;
+- for emergency medical care either at home or while traveling;

-- when you’re travelling in France or abroad or your primary French doctor is unavailable (on vacation, for example);
+- when you’re traveling in France or abroad or your primary French doctor is unavailable (on vacation, for example);

-- an appointment with a gynaecologist, ophthalmologist, psychiatrist, neuropsychiatrist, neurologist or dentist – these French doctors can refer your records back to your primary doctor in France, but only with your consent;
+- an appointment with a gynecologist, ophthalmologist, psychiatrist, neuropsychiatrist, neurologist, or dentist – these French doctors can refer your records back to your primary doctor in France, but only with your consent;

 - parents do not need to fill out forms for children under 16.

-In the case of emergencies, you can also visit a hospital emergency department; see a list of main hospitals in Paris and around France.
+In the case of emergencies, you can also visit a hospital emergency department; see a list of main hospitals in France.

 What to do when seeing a doctor in France

-After choosing a doctor in France, your new French doctor’s office will hand you a form that you can return to them after completion.
+After choosing a doctor in France, the doctor’s office gives you a form that you can return to them.
 It must be signed by both you and your doctor.
 They will, in turn, submit it to the local Caisse Primaire d’Assurance Maladie (CPAM) to finish the registration.
 You can also bring your own Déclaration de choix du médecin traitant form (S3704) to your doctor’s office on your first visit.
-You can read more information on the L’Assurance Maladie en Ligne website about how to see a doctor in France.
+Read more information on the L’Assurance Maladie en Ligne website about how to see a doctor in France.

-You have the right to change your primary doctor in France at any time for any reason but, of course, you will have to fill out the form again with your new doctor.
+You have the right to change your primary doctor in France at any time for any reason.
+Of course, you must fill out the form again with your new doctor.

-Every time you visit a French doctor or buy prescribed medicines you’ll receive a ‘fiche de soins‘; this brown form details your treatments and costs.
-Many doctors only fill out the bottom part with their details, in which case you must fill out the top part with your own details; if you have a permanent French social security number include that information in your form, but if you only have a temporary number leave that part blank.
+Every time you visit a French doctor or buy prescribed medicines you’ll receive a fiche de soins; this brown form details your treatments and costs.
+Many doctors only fill out the bottom part with their details, in which case you must fill out the top part with your own.
+If you have a permanent French social security number, include that information in your form; if you only have a temporary number, leave that part blank.

 Cost of doctors in France

-Costs for seeing a doctor in France are always paid upfront, although there may be some exceptions if a patient carries a carte vitale (national insurance card).
+Payments for seeing a doctor in France are upfront.
+There may be some exceptions if a patient carries a carte vitale (national insurance card).
 Fees vary depending on whether the doctor identifies as a Secteur 1, Secteur 2 or non convetionné medical professional: